 6. Mudumalai Wildlife Sanctuary

-Nestled in the lap of Nilgiri hills (Blue Mountains), Mudumalai sanctuary constitutes an important part of the Nilgiri Biosphere Reserve.
+Nestled in the lap of Nilgiri Hills, Mudumalai Wildlife Sanctuary constitutes an important part of the Nilgiri Biosphere Reserve.

 It shares a common boundary with Wyanad Wildlife Sanctuary (Kerala) on the West and Bandipur Tiger Reserve (Karnataka) on the North.

 The sanctuary was established in 1940 covering 60 sq km, later expanded to its present area of 321 sq km.
 It was renamed as Mudumalai Tiger Reserve in 2007 under Project Tiger.

 Other than the Royal Bengal tiger, the sanctuary has a sizable population of elephants.
 Mudumalai Tiger Reserve is one of the best wildlife reserves to see Asian elephants in India.